HirziDevs/CCBG/README.md

 ### Custom Generator
 Do you want a custom generator with the blocks you want?
 Yes, you can!
 To enable this, simply set `config.enableCustomGenerator` from `false` to `true`.
 Then, you can edit the left block, right block, and which blocks it spawns in this configuration.

+For your information, you need to break a block in the middle first to make the generator work.
+You can use all types of blocks.
+If there is no block, just place one.

 <img alt="CCBG Custom Generator Configuration" src="https://media.forgecdn.net/attachments/description/1035052/description_6efe3376-b0d9-4d0c-b159-c4085524f243.png" width="555"/>

 You can also add more than one generator by adding another object to the array.